Bonjour!, ¡Hola, Olá, Hallo!

 As you are probably aware, Great Britain voted to exit the EU in 2016.
 This is the first time that a country has voted to leave the EU.
 Please read the following summary of the so-called "Brexit."

-- Read through "Steps to UK leaving the European Union" from "Brexit: All you need to know about the UK leaving the EU" from the BBC.
+- Read through "What is Article 50?" from "Brexit: All you need to know about the UK leaving the EU" from the BBC.